-All we need are your audio files, not the project session.
+All I need are your audio files, not the project session.

-Copyright © 2021 Mixed By Toch - All Rights Reserved.
+Copyright © 2023 Online Mixing and Mastering Services I Mixed By Toch Inc. - All Rights Reserved.